gamesbook/pyprototypr/docs/manual.rst

 Image Element
 -------------

-An image is a picture, made of up of pixels, and stored in "png" or "jpeg" format in a file.
+An image is a picture, made of up of pixels, and stored in "png", "jpeg" or "tif" format in a file.

 In **pyprototypr** it is defined by the instruction::